The Pros and Cons of Disk Cloning and Imaging Backups

 8. On a new computer it is generally recommended if not required to reinstall everything from the beginning.
 At least then you know you have a clean system running smoothly!

 So before you head off and run Acronis or CloneZilla or the like, think of the whole picture and all its implications.
 Most likely you’re better off with a file backup in your pocket which you can use on all other PCs without a purchase.
+We use typically Backup Exec and BackupChain at work for that purpose.

 However if you want to protect against simple hard drive failure, it’s definitely the way to go because it will save you time restoring the system.
 Whether you use image backups or file backups, I found external hard drives very convenient and fast.
 They are way faster and cheaper than DVDs and CDs and last much longer.